How to Get a Medical Marijuana Card in Colorado

-How do you register and print your card through the online portal?
+How do I register for and print a Medical Marijuana Card in Colorado through the online portal?

 The first time you go to the registry site, you create an account using your private email address.
 Choose a password and a user name, and click “new patient registration” to fill out a short application if it’s your first time applying or renewing online.

-Step one asks for your personal information, step two addresses your cultivation choice (purchase from a medical marijuana dispensary, grow your own, split growing with a dispensary or caregiver, etc.) Part three pertains to caregiver information, if applicable, and then you sign it.
+- Step Three pertains to caregiver information, if applicable, and then you sign it.
 If you’re a parent or legal representative applying for a child, or a legal representative applying for an adult, you fill out the third page.

 If you skip any fields by mistake, the online system will bring this to your attention.
 If you submit a complete application and all your information is correct, you can expect to receive an email notifying you of your approval within 1–3 business days.

 You can print your card on regular printer paper.
 Your card’s issue and expiration dates are based on the day your application is approved.

 What is the cost of a medical marijuana card in Colorado?